Presentation title: Swedish surveillance- and control strategies during the COVID-19 epidemic

-Presentation title: Translating surveillance outcomes into policy.
-How to deal with the uncertainty
+Presentation title: Translating surveillance outcomes into policy - dealing with the uncertainty

 Dr Gregorio Torres is Head of the Science Department of the Word Organisation for Animal Health (OIE), based in Paris.
 He oversees the OIE’s science system arising from the development and review of international standards on animal health and global animal disease control programmes.